justinduckett/portfolio/alcohol-map.md

 The geocoding python script can be [viewed on GitHub here](https://github.com/justinduckett/google-maps-geocoding-script)

-#### Setting up web analytics
-To set up web analytics I provided developers javascript code snippets in order to track custom events.
-These code snippets fire whenever certain actions take place on the page, like clicking a map pin or using the map filters.
-The code snippets pass in additional data to Google Tag Manager via a data layer, that we then use to create custom events.
-An example of a data layer code snippet to track map pin clicks looks like this:
+**2. Custom Web Analytics Setup**

+I collaborated with developers to embed JavaScript snippets that passed user interaction data (such as map pin clicks, filter selections, and searches) into the dataLayer for use in Google Tag Manager.
+These snippets were configured into custom GA4 events that captured parameters like location name, city, and interaction type.

+An example of a data layer code snippet:

 ```
 <script>